theadhithyankr/Smart-Timetable-Reminder/README.md

 ---

 ## 🧪 Usage Flow (Real Life Example)
 > It’s Monday.
 8:40 AM.
-You get a gentle ping: “Physics starting in 10 minutes.”
-You grab notes, fill your bottle, and walk in calm — not sprinting through the corridor.
-That’s the whole point.
+You swipe down: “Physics starting in 10 minutes.”
+No app launch.
+No anxiety.
+You walk in ready.

 1. Add classes once
 2. Set lead time (5 / 10 / 15 min — your choice)
-3. Forget about it — notifications handle the rest
+3. Forget about it — notification shade = live timetable
-4. When exam season approaches: toggle Exam Mode, generate schedule
+4. Exam season?
+Toggle Exam Mode
-5. After the end date, it slides back to normal automatically
+5. Done — it reverts automatically after the end date

 ## 🔔 Notifications You Actually Want
 - Pre-class reminder: “<Subject> starting in X minutes”